Tendocat/synnaxium-project/README.md

 # Projet Tendo

+This little 9-tiles game was the test project at Synnaxium studio.
+It aimed to learn the code convention of the company.

+The following is the french explanation I got to do this game with Unity.

 Jeu du taquin en 3 cases par 3 cases.

 - Le jeu démarre sur un menu principal qui permet de lancer une partie ou de quitter.